-Step 1: Select the object and text to which you will apply the metallic effect (bronze), and create an outlined contour around them using the Contour tool (Toolbox > Contour).
+Select the object and text to which you will apply the metallic effect (bronze), and create an outlined contour around them using the Contour tool (Toolbox > Contour).

 Separate the contours of objects by right-clicking on the contours and selecting "Break contour group apart" (CTRL+K)

 Page 2: reserve this image for future use

 Select only the first object (balloon).
 Hit F11